markpbaggett/boss_presentation/README.md

 While it can be hard to read due to the 128 x 128 screen size, the code editor is nice because it helps you spot errors in your code by supporting syntax highlighting.

 ![Example Code Editor](images/codeeditor.png)

+Let's delete all the code here before we start (don't cheat).

 ## One:  Variables